docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 {% image /assets/images/documentation/2.0/edit_roles.png "Roles button"%}

 Thus, the first step involved in workflow creations is to define the roles used inside the workspace.
-These roles can optionally be mapped to a default user assignee.
+These roles can optionally be mapped to a default user or group assignee.
 Anyway, when the workflow model is instantiated and attached to a document or a part, we will have the opportunity to refine those mappings.

-{% image /assets/images/documentation/en/image32.png "Roles definition panel"%}
+{% image /assets/images/documentation/2.5/en/image32.png "Roles definition panel"%}

 ##Workflow